infoxchange/check_amanda/README.md

 * Report as performance data the total size of all level 0 backups plus the most recent level 1 backups (for capacity planning), suitable for use with PNP4Nagios.

-By default, every backup item (DLE) which is configured is checked, but the check can be restricted to a particular backup-set or server.
+By default, every backup item (DLE) which is configured is checked, but the check can be restricted to a particular backup-set or client server.

 A PNP4Nagios template is also provided.